 These mini apple hand pies make a delicious portable meal or dessert.
 If you prefer the flavor of strawberries, give our Strawberry Turnovers With Pie Crust Recipe a try!

-Substitutions For Apple Turnovers Recipe
+Substitutions And Variations For Apple Turnover Recipe

 If you don't have pre-made pie crust to make this apple turnover with pie crust recipe, you can make the same yummy treats with puff pastry dough.
-The directions are similar; you just use the pastry dough (which you can find at any grocery store) instead.
+The directions are similar; you use the pastry dough (which you can find at any grocery store) instead.

 Tips For Apple Turnover With Pie Crust